webplatform/docs/tutorials/canvas_texteffects/index.md

 ---
-title: canvas texteffects
+title: Achieving typographic effects with the canvas tag
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://www.html5rocks.com/en/tutorials/canvas/texteffects/)'
+readiness: 'Ready to Use'
+summary: 'An introduction to typographic effects using the &lt;canvas&gt; element.'
 tags:
   - Tutorials
   - Canvas
-readiness: 'Ready to Use'
-summary: 'An introduction to typographic effects using the <canvas> element.'
 uri: 'tutorials/canvas texteffects'

 ---
-# Achieving typographic effects with the canvas tag

 **By Michael Deal**
 Originally published March 1, 2011

-## Summary
+## <span>Summary</span>

-An introduction to typographic effects using the \<canvas\> element.
+An introduction to typographic effects using the &lt;canvas&gt; element.

-## My background
+## <span>My background</span>

 The \<canvas\> element entered my awareness in 2006 when Firefox v2.0 was released.
 An article on [Ajaxian](http://ajaxian.com/) describing the transformation matrix inspired me to create my first \<canvas\> web-app, [Color Sphere](http://www.colorjack.com/sphere/) (2007).
 This immersed me into the world of colors and graphic primitives, inspiring the creation of [Sketchpad](http://mugtug.com/sketchpad/) (2007-2008) in an effort to put together an application *better than Paint* in the browser.

 These experiments eventually led to the creation of the startup Mugtug with my long-time friend Charles Pritchard.
 We are developing [Darkroom](http://mugtug.com/darkroom/) in HTML5 \<canvas\>.
 Darkroom is a non-destructive photo-sharing app, combining the powers of pixel-based filters with vector-based typography and drawing.

-## Introduction
+## <span>Introduction</span>

 ![typ01-canvas.png](/assets/public/6/6b/typ01-canvas.png)